 The most common situation for when a SuDS assessment is required is when a local authority has included a planning condition referencing drainage.

 What are planning conditions?

-When a planning application is granted, the local authority will insist certain conditions are met, conditions can include prior approval relating to: external building materials, completion time (usually three years), ecology mitigation matters, tree protection measures and/or drainage.
+When a planning application is granted, the local authority will insist certain conditions are met.
+Conditions can include prior approval relating to external building materials, completion time (usually three years), ecology mitigation matters, tree protection measures and/or drainage.

 What is the typical wording of a planning condition which suggests a SuDS assessment is required?

-The wording would be similar to this:
+The wording would be similar to the following:

 “No development above ground level shall take place until details of the sustainable drainage measures to manage surface water within the site, including the drainage field for the package treatment plant, have been submitted to and approved in writing by the Local Planning Authority.”

-The planning condition will then list specific requirements relating to the condition, here are a few examples:
+The planning condition will then list specific requirements relating to the condition – here are a few examples: